Recommendations for Follow-Up Care After Treatment for Colon Cancer

 Healthy Living After Colon Cancer

-- Aim for 30 minutes of moderate exercise/activity most days of the week with a goal of 150 minutes per week.
+- Aim for 30 minutes of moderate exercise/activity most days of the week with a goal of 150 minutes a week.
 Talk with your healthcare team about how to get started with (or back to) an exercise program.

 - If an ostomy or neuropathy from your cancer treatment impacts your ability to be physically active, ask for a referral for cancer rehabilitation and/or physical therapy.